Beta Conjugate Prior

 If our prior belief is that heads and tails are equally likely we can use a prior distribution of Bet(1,1), but if we are more certain of this we can use a prior distribution of Bet(3,3), Bet(10,10) or even higher, depending on our level of certainty.
 If we are less certain, then we can use a prior distribution of Bet(.5, .5), also called Jeffreys prior.
 All of these are considered to be non-informative priors.

 If instead, we believe that on average, heads occur 3 times as often as tails, then we can use a Bet(3,1) prior distribution.
-If we are more confident of this belief, we can use a Bet(6,2), Bet(30,10) or even higher beta distribution.
+If we are more confident of this belief, we can use a Bet(6,2), Bet(30,10) or even a higher beta distribution.
 In general, we can choose the value of α = nμ or α = (n–2)mode+1 (for n > 2) and β = n – α.

 Property 1: If x is the number of successes in n trials, following a binomial distribution with unknown parameter p, and the prior distribution is Bet(α,β) then the posterior distribution is p|xBet(α’, β’) where